 - If you are using a Project with Essential or Elevated access, you can use the core operators to develop your query, and can use queries up to 512 characters in length.

 - If you are using a Project with Academic Research access, you can use all available operators, and use queries up to 1024 characters in length.

 - If you are using a Project with Enterprise access, you can use all available operators, and use queries up to 4096 characters in length.

 You can also specify the granularity (which can be day, hour, or minute) as well as the time period for which you need the Tweet counts (using the start_time and end_time parameters).
 The default time granularity that this endpoint uses is hour, which means if you do not specify the granularity parameter, the endpoint will give you the Tweet counts per hour, for the last 7 days.

 The recent Tweet counts endpoint allows you to programmatically retrieve the numerical count of Tweets for a query, over the last seven days.
 This endpoint is available via to anyone using keys and tokens that are associated with an App within a Project and uses OAuth 2.0 App-Only for authentication.

 Full-archive Tweet counts

-Academic Research product track only
+Academic Research or Enterprise access only

 Please note: The counts endpoint paginates at 31 days per response.
 For example, setting a day granularity, will return the count of results per day for 31 days per page.
 Setting an hour granularity, will return the count of results per hour for 744 (31 days x 24 hours) hours per page.
 If you do not specify the granularity and time period, this endpoint will give you Tweet counts for a query per hour, for the last 30 days.